Climate change top of mind for B.C. voters: poll | CBC News

 Liberals lead in voter intention: poll

-But while a majority of those surveyed by the Angus Reid Institute felt NDP Leader Jagmeet Singh was "best suited" to deal with climate change, the non-profit organization also found a majority of voters intend to vote Liberal.
+But while a majority of those surveyed by the Angus Reid Institute felt NDP Leader Jagmeet Singh was "best suited" to deal with climate change, the non-profit organization found the Liberals have the most support.

 Of the 1,465 people surveyed, 35 per cent said they planned to vote for Prime Minister Justin Trudeau's Liberal Party, followed by Erin O'Toole and the Conservatives and then the NDP.